Connect with others who understand.

 5. Goiter

-A goiter is a lump in your neck caused by an enlarged thyroid gland.
-Any of the previously mentioned thyroid issues (Graves’ disease, Hashimoto’s thyroiditis, and thyroid cancer) can lead to goiter, as can iodine deficiency, pregnancy, and thyroid inflammation.
+A goiter is a lump in the neck caused by an enlarged thyroid gland.
+Graves’ disease, Hashimoto’s thyroiditis, and thyroid cancer can all lead to goiter.
+Iodine deficiency, pregnancy, and thyroid inflammation may also result in goiter.

 Goiters are classified as toxic or nontoxic.
-A toxic goiter results in too much thyroid hormone, whereas a nontoxic goiter doesn’t affect your thyroid hormone levels.
-People with more severe types of myasthenia gravis may have an increased risk of toxic goiters.
+A toxic goiter creates too much thyroid hormone, whereas a nontoxic goiter doesn’t affect thyroid hormone levels.
+More severe types of myasthenia gravis may have a higher risk of toxic goiters.

 Goiter Treatment